 Burton & Raedeke, 2008

-Most athletes experience a spectrum of confidence levels that fluctuate throughout the season based on any number of both internal and external factors.
-Therefore, when teaching about confidence to athletes and coaches, I encourage them to consider this broader concept of confidence.
-It is much more helpful and accurate to think of confidence as a continuum centered by optimal confidence, with underconfidence on one end and overconfidence on the other.
+Most athletes experience a spectrum of confidence levels that fluctuate throughout the season based on internal and external factors.
+When I teach athletes and coaches about confidence, I encourage them to think about this broader concept: a continuum centered on optimal confidence, with underconfidence on one end and overconfidence on the other.

 Underconfidence

-Underconfidence, also known as low confidence, is marked by an under estimation of one’s ability to perform (APA).
+Underconfidence, also known as low confidence, is marked by an underestimation of one’s ability to perform (APA).
 Underconfident athletes tend to under estimate their skill level and potential.
-They are often overcome with self-doubt and have difficulty recovering from mistakes during practice or competition.
-Underconfident athletes tend to be under prepared both physically and mentally.
-These athletes are highly sensitive to feedback and experience a self-fulfilling prophecy of failing in pressure situations.
+They’re often overcome with self-doubt and have difficulty recovering from mistakes during practice or competition.
+They also tend to be underprepared, both physically and mentally, and highly sensitive to feedback from coaches which creates a self-fulfilling prophecy of failing in pressure situations.

 Overconfidence

-Overconfident athletes believe they are better than their game statistics and have an inflated sense of their performance history.
-They also tend to lack physical and mental preparation.
-Overconfident athletes often respond to pressure situations by trying to over perform or hoard the ball.
-In many cases overconfident athletes have a history of being pampered by their parents or guardians and past coaches.
+Overconfident athletes believe they are better than their game statistics suggest and carry an inflated sense of their performance history.
+They also tend to lack physical and mental preparation, and often respond to pressure situations by trying to over perform or hoard the ball.
+In many cases, overconfident athletes have a history of being pampered by parents, guardians or past coaches.

 Optimal Confidence

-Athletes with optimal confidence levels are adequately prepared for pressure situations in competition both physically and mentally.
-They have realistic and attainable individual and team goals.
-Optimally confident athletes also approach competition with a clear game strategy.
+Athletes with optimal confidence are prepared for pressure situations, both physically and mentally.
+They set realistic, attainable individual and team goals, and they approach competition with a clear game strategy.

-So now that we’ve reframed confidence to exist as a spectrum, how do we center athletes into the zone of optimal confidence?
+Now that we’ve reframed confidence as a spectrum, how do we help athletes find their way into the zone of optimal confidence?

-According to Bandura, high levels of self-efficacy contribute to higher level of performances or “mastery experiences”.
-Athletes who receive feedback and assurance that their goals are attainable, often increase their motivation and effort until they achieve the success they desire.
-Here’s four imagery strategies and free confidence building worksheets to manage athlete confidence in preparation for competition that I use when I do mental coaching for athletes to help build confidence.
-I recommend that athletes dedicate quiet reflection time to each of the four categories: Performance Accomplishments, Vicarious Experience, Verbal Persuasion & Arousal Control or Emotion Regulation.
+According to Bandura, high levels of self-efficacy contribute to better performances, or “mastery experiences.”
+Athletes who receive feedback and assurance that their goals are attainable tend to increase their motivation and effort until they achieve the success they’re after.
+Here are four strategies I use in mental coaching for athletes to help build confidence in sports before competition, along with free confidence-building worksheets you can use to work through them.
+I recommend athletes set aside quiet reflection time for each of the four categories: performance accomplishments, vicarious experience, verbal persuasion, and arousal control (emotion regulation).

 1. Past Performance Accomplishments & Experience

 According to Bandura’s Theory (1997), the strongest predictor of self-efficacy is the athletes’ previous successful experiences (Williams & Krane, 2015).
-Take a moment to reflect back on all your past accomplishments in your sport from the beginning of your career all the way through to the present moment is one of the most effective ways to build your confidence in sports.
-Now bring to mind a mental highlight light reel of yourself playing your absolute best, maybe you have memories of playing in a flow state.
-Maybe it’s thinking about big plays you made in critical moments under pressure, or just shutting an appointment down that you were matched up against.
-You can also create and watch an actual highlight reel of video footage from matches to watch before or during competition during breaks.
-Imagery is a very effective sport psychology strategy to build your confidence in sports.
+Taking a moment to reflect on all your past accomplishments in your sport, from the beginning of your career through to today, is one of the most effective ways to build your confidence in sports.
+Bring to mind a mental highlight reel of yourself playing your absolute best: maybe memories of playing in a flow state, big plays you made in critical moments under pressure, or an opponent you shut down.
+You can also create an actual highlight reel of video footage from your matches to watch before competition or during breaks.
+Imagery is a highly effective sport psychology strategy for building confidence in sports.

 2. Vicarious Experience

-Increase your confidence level through the process of vicarious experience.
-Vicarious experience is the process of identifying a role-model or expert in your field or sport and learning through the process of observation and modeling (Williams & Krane, 2015).
-This might mean watching college level or professional competitions.
-The Olympics and Paralympics are a fantastic opportunity to find and learn from new role models in your sport.
+You can also build confidence through vicarious experience: identifying a role model or expert in your sport and learning by watching and modeling their approach (Williams & Krane, 2015).
+This might mean watching college-level or professional competitions.
+The FIFA World Cup, Olympics and Paralympics are great opportunies to find and learn from a new role model in your sport.

 3. Verbal Persuasion

-Verbal persuasion is another effective sport psychology technique for building confidence athlete confidence in sports.
-Verbal persuasion is positive feedback you’ve received from people in your life, most importantly your teammates and coaches.
-Spend some time reflecting on positive feedback, affirmations, and compliments you’ve received from your teammates and coaches.
-Trust that your teammates and coaches were being honest and real with you.
-Trust that your teammates and coaches believe in you.
-You also may find it helpful to reflect back on what it felt like when your coaches recruited.
-Remind yourself that you were recruited and chosen to play for your team because the coaches believed in your abilities, talent, and potential.
+Verbal persuasion is another effective sport psychology technique for building confidence athlete confidence in sports: it’s the positive feedback you’ve received from the people in your life life, most importantly your teammates and coaches.
+Spend some time reflecting on positive feedback, affirmations, and compliments you’ve received from them, and trust that they mean it.
+You may also find it helpful to reflect on what it felt like when your coaches recruited you and remind yourself that you were chosen to play for your team because they believed in your ability, talent, and potential.

 4. Arousal Control (aka Emotion Regulation)

-Arousal control, or the process of recognizing and managing ones optimal arousal state during competition can also function to increase self-efficacy in athletes (Williams & Krane, 2015).
-Think about what it feels like in competition when you first start feel the pressure of a big game, meet or competition?
+Arousal control, or the process of recognizing and managing ones optimal arousal state during competition, can also function to increase self-efficacy in athletes (Williams & Krane, 2015).
+Think about what it feels like when you first start to feel the pressure of a big game, meet, or competition.
 What does it feel like in your body?
 Do your muscles feel tight or heavy?
-Do you start to feel tension in your jaw, neck, chest or stomach?
-Picture the tension in your body.
-Which color is it?
+Do you feel tension in your jaw, neck, chest or stomach?
+Picture that tension: what color is it?
 What is the texture?
 Next envision the tension leaving your body.
 Some athletes find it helpful to picture tension existing their body through an exhale of breath.
 Notice that you are not your anxiety, your worry, or your stress.
-Your tension is separate from you.
+That tension is separate from you.
 Externalize it.
 Let it go.
-Picture it leaving your body and notice a quiet sense of calm.
-Learning to regulate your emotion to experience optimal performance state is one of the most effective sport psychology techniques for increasing confidence in sport.
+Picture it leaving your body and notice a quiet sense of calm that follows.
+Learning to regulate your emotions to reach an optimal performance state is one of the most effective sport psychology techniques for increasing confidence in sports.

 It’s all right to have butterflies in your stomach.
 Just get them to fly into formation.”